 I was studying at the Neighborhood Playhouse in New York City when we put on a performance of Into the Woods.
 I played Cinderella’s Prince.
 I had a blast and was shocked to find out not many people had really tackled the Prince Charming character or given him a well-rounded backstory (save for maybe Shrek) on screen.
 I loved the idea of taking existing public domain stories and their characters (Snow White, Rapunzel, Sleeping Beauty, etc.) and tying them into his own tale.
 Because really, what the hell is going on with this guy who’s running around kissing all these princesses?

-Charming makes references to many well-know fairy tales, including Snow White, Rapunzel, Sleeping Beauty, Little Red Riding Hood, and Beauty and the Beast.
+Charming makes references to many well-known fairy tales, including Snow White, Rapunzel, Sleeping Beauty, Little Red Riding Hood, and Beauty and the Beast.
 Why did you choose to use these particular fairy tales?

 It came down to “how many references can I get in here without being annoying?”
 Haha, the ones I chose had to be well-known enough for people to get quick references, could somehow tie into the story, and, most importantly, be affordable and/or doable.
 We had to skip The Frog Prince.